danielPerez97/website/site/posts/2026-09-10-pragmatic-metro.md

 parameters.**

 **No really**, it's just taking parameters, or, **injecting** them.
 Injecting parameters in constructors, injecting parameters in functions, and injecting parameters into mutable members on a class.
-Or:
+Listed out, we have:

 * Constructor Injection
 * Method Injection